dat18v2-2semester/modul1_spring_movie/README.md

        * create the feature,
        * and merge it into the master branch.
     * The feature should be a _Use Case_ or part of a _Use Case_.

+ * You should make use of at least 3 _GRASP_ design principles in your application.

+ > The following is postponed until next modul assignment and you should therefor not do this now!
   * The Application should be developed using _Unified Process_ (UP) as a Project Management tool.
    * You should document this and be able to show this at your presentation.
- * You should make use of at least 3 _GRASP_ design principles in your application.

 <!--
 ### Software Design